ARCHER2-HPC/archer2-docs/docs/user-guide/tds.md

 ssh login-tds.archer2.ac.uk
 ```

-You will require your SSH key passphrase and ARCHER2 account password to login to the
+You will require your SSH key passphrase (for the new key pair you generated) and your
-TDS.
+usual ARCHER2 account password to login to the TDS.

 ## Slurm scheduler configuration

  - Paritions available:
-    + `workq`: includes all compute nodes
+    + `standard`: includes all compute nodes
+    + `highmem`: includes high memory compute nodes
  - QoS available:
-    + `normal`: no per-user or per-project limits
+    + `standard`: same limits as on ARCHER2 main system
+    + `highmem`: same limits as on ARCHER2 main system

 ## Known issues/notes